a-mythh/Face-Detection/README.md

 # Real-time Face Detection

-This repository contains a real-time face detection system implemented in a Jupyter notebook by Amit Das. **The model was trained using images captured from a webcam, and the dataset was augmented using the
+This repository contains a real-time face detection system implemented in a Jupyter notebook. **The model was trained using images captured from a webcam, and the dataset was augmented using the
 *Albumentations* library.
 The entire dataset, consisting of approximately 5000 images, was meticulously curated by me.** The dataset was used for training, testing, and validation.
 Additionally, the initial images were annotated using the ***LabelMe*** library.